ant-design/ant-design-pro-site/docs/getting-started.en-US.md

 ### For Developer

-We will give you a detailed introduction on how to use this scaffold.
+We will give you a detailed introduction on how to use.

 ## Preparation